 The bottom of the cenote

-At the bottom of this cenote, you’ll find a great many stalagmites, stalactites and other rock formations which the cavern was named for – along with the fossilised remains of ancient creatures.
+At the bottom of this cenote, you’ll find a great many stalagmites, stalactites, and other rock formations for which the cavern was named – along with the fossilized remains of ancient creatures.
 Some of these rock formations have collapsed to line the cave floor, creating a unique effect when viewed from above.

 Q. How deep is the cenote?

 A. This cenote is 12 meters or 40 feet deep at its bottom.
 Q. What time of day is best to dive into the cenote?